Valdosta Workers’ Compensation Attorneys

 Accidents on the job can cause more difficulty for an employee and their family than any other type of personal injury case.
-Employees fear the response of their employer after a workplace injury.
-Ultimately, they fear losing their job.
-Experienced workers’ compensation attorneys know how to help injured employees navigate the complex workers’ compensation claim system and have the best chance at keeping their job.
+Employees can fear the response of their employer after a workplace injury.
+Ultimately, they are concerned about possibly losing their job.
+Experienced workers’ compensation attorneys know how to help injured employees navigate the complex claims process and have the best chance at recovering relief and keeping their job.

 Is the Workers Comp System the Only Option?

 There are certain situations where an employee injured on the job has other options open to him or her other than the workers' comp system.
 For example, if a person working for another company causes or contributes to the employee’s injury, the injured employee may be able to file a claim against the other person or company.
 This is known as a third-party liability claim.

 Another example would be where an employee is utilizing a tool or device or piece of machinery that fails to work as it should (i.e. it is a defective device) and the employee gets injured as a result of that failure.
 The employee would be able to bring a claim against the manufacturer and potentially others responsible for that machine or device.

 These are not the only two scenarios where an employee is not limited to a workers’ compensation claim only, but they are by far the most common.
 By thoroughly investigating your workplace accident, the lawyers at the Studstill Firm, LLP can determine who is responsible, and help you obtain full compensation for your personal injuries or even the wrongful death of a loved one.